felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 ```

 ## To use
-Create a JSON array with the entries.
-You will open the context-menu by using the service provided called `NgxJsonContextmenuService`
+Create a JSON array of type MenuItemEntry with the entries of the menu.
+You will open the context-menu by using the methods provided by the service called `NgxJsonContextmenuService`

 Here is an example: